Mari Kumamoto: Early life

-Born in Tokyo, Japan, Kumamoto began piano studies at age five.
-At age ten, she moved with her family to Madrid, Spain and began studies with Joaquin Soriano at the Madrid Royal Conservatory and in 1975 was awarded the top prize in the young pianists competition.
+Born in Tokyo, Japan, Kumamoto began piano studies at the age of five.
+At age ten, she moved with her family to Madrid, Spain and began studies with Joaquin Soriano at the Madrid Royal Conservatory.
+In 1975 she was awarded the top prize in the young pianists competition.

 Career

-Studies Abroad and Awards
+Studies abroad and awards

 In 1982, Kumamoto was awarded a special scholarship to study at Juilliard School of Music under professor Sascha Gorodnitzki.
-In 1985, she enrolled at Royal Academy of Music in London and was awarded a Recital Diploma.
+In 1985, she enrolled at Royal Academy of Music in London and was awarded a recital diploma.
 She won many prizes including the top prize at the Newport International Piano Competition which was awarded by Diana, Princess of Wales.
-She completed her studies and received her Recital-Diploma in 1986.

 Return to Japan

 In 1986, Kumamoto returned to Japan and started a career focusing on the piano music of Spanish composer Federico Mompou (1893-1987).
 She was the first pianist to record his entire piano repertoire.
 She later translated Mompou's biography Música Callada.